 Hi, I'm Josh.

-I wasn't always a mental coach, nor was is it my main goal in life or what I had dreamed of doing.
+I wasn't always a Golf Psychology Coach, nor was is it my main goal in life or what I had dreamed of doing.

 I started playing golf when I was 12 years old.
 It began as a hobby to spend time with my Dad.
 It checked every box for me.
 It was challenging, I got to be outside, I got to be with Dad.
 And I could compete (albeit from a much closer starting point than my Dad).